Rehabilitation after stroke

 Answer: Rehabilitation is an essential part of stroke care and recovery.
 While the level of care depends on such factors as the degree of impact, risk of a subsequent stroke and overall health status, it is imperative that the rehabilitation process begins on day one.

-Stroke is the leading cause of disability among adults in the U.S., and it can result in an array of health complications, including weakness, blood clots in the legs, bowel and bladder management issues, pneumonia brought about by incorrect swallowing that can enable food and liquid to enter the lungs, and more.
+Stroke is the leading cause of disability among adults in the United States, and it can result in an array of health complications, including weakness, blood clots in the legs, bowel and bladder management issues, pneumonia brought about by incorrect swallowing that can enable food and liquid to enter the lungs, and more.
 Many stroke patients also experience difficulty understanding or expressing themselves through language, trouble thinking clearly, and challenges performing daily living activities that are critical to maintaining one’s independence.

 To minimize the deficits caused by stroke and help patients return to their highest level of function as quickly and safely as possible, a multidisciplinary team of health care professionals works collaboratively to devise and implement a rehabilitation care plan tailored to the individual needs of each patient.
 This team generally includes rehabilitation physicians; nurses; physical, occupational and speech therapists; psychologists; and social workers.